“Mwaiyai!” That means “You are welcome!”

 2. DAVID PAUL WILKIN

-The Kaonde community is also indebted to David Paul Wilkin, who has made an impressive collection of books, diary notes, letters, official documents, reports, summaries, journals, interviews (in both text and audio), transcripts, and correspondences between British officials patterning to the Kaonde people and the Northwestern Province in general.
-This information has been compiled into one of the largest online collections of published documents patterning to the NWP.
+The Kaonde community is also indebted to David Paul Wilkin, who has made an impressive collection of books, diary notes, letters, official documents, reports, summaries, journals, interviews (in both text and audio), transcripts, and correspondences between British officials pertaining to the Kaonde people and the Northwestern Province in general.
+This information has been compiled into one of the largest online collections of published documents pertaining to the NWP.
 This collection can be found on his website http://davidwilkinnwpzambia.com/

 3. KATE CREHAN

 We are also grateful to Kate Crehan for her contributions to some of the information on our website.
 Kate Crehan is Professor Emerita at the City University of New York.
 Prof. Crehan spent some time in Mufumbwe District while working on her dissertation in the late 1980s.
 During that time, she researched on the social structures that shape the culture and power landscapes of the Kaonde people.
 The results of her research were published in her book, The Fractured Community: Landscapes of Power and Gender in Rural Zambia (University of California Press, 1997).
-We are also grateful to the University of California Press for granting rights of reuse with regard to sections of the book.
+We are also grateful to the University of California Press for granting us rights of reuse with regard to sections of Prof. Crehan’s book.